 FIJA Progress to Date

 Since the inception of the Fully Informed Jury Association (FIJA) in 1989, the move to educate American citizens about their rights as jurors and to reinstate jury nullification to its former legally recognized status has swept the nation.
-In twenty-two years, forty-eight independent, state-level organizations have been organized, as well as some international chapters.
-FIJA National and the states provide a nationwide network of activists and scholars to educate the public of the power inherent in the juror’s individual and independent ability to serve as the community check on bad laws through the use of juror nullification, or juror veto.
+FIJA National and juror rights educators around the country form a nationwide network of activists and scholars to educate the public about the independent juror’s individual ability to serve as the community check on bad laws through the use of jury nullification, or juror veto.

-FIJA has targeted grassroots organizations concerned with American freedom, liberty, and individual rights.
-But the goal is so freedom-oriented, with such an impact on actual justice in the courtrooms, that FIJA has attracted members and supporters from the widest range of political thought and lifestyle.
-The American Bar Association (ABA) wrote that FIJA drew its support from a wide and unusual spectrum of political thought–from the National Rifle Association to gun control advocates, from abortion rights supporters to their opponents, and from backers of marijuana legislation to law-and-order types.
-The appeal of FIJA crosses the full spectrum of lifestyle and ideology because the FIJA goals reflect the goals of those who are alert to the fragile liberties of our shared Human Rights.
-FIJA is probably the most broad-based not-for profit, educational coalition in existence.
+FIJA has reached out to grassroots organizations nationwide as well as internationally, who are concerned with liberty and individual rights.
+FIJA’s mission is so freedom-oriented, with such an impact on actual justice in the courtrooms, that FIJA has attracted members and supporters from the widest range of political thought and lifestyle.
+The American Bar Association (ABA) wrote that FIJA drew its support from a wide and unusual spectrum of political thought—from the National Rifle Association to gun control advocates, from abortion rights supporters to their opponents, and from backers of marijuana legislation to law-and-order types.
+The appeal of FIJA crosses the full spectrum of lifestyle and ideology because FIJA’s goals reflect the goals of those who are alert to the fragile liberties of all of our human rights.

 Press coverage has included hundreds of radio and television interviews.
 The spectrum of the audience includes listeners to the American Voice Network, the Jeff Rense Show, the Jack McLamb show and Jews for the Perservation of Firearm Ownership.
-Recent print articles include the Las Vegas Review Journal, Salon Magazine, Los Angeles Times and the New York Times.
+Recent print articles include the Las Vegas Review Journal, Salon Magazine, Los Angeles Times and The New York Times.
 As FIJA outreach efforts expand across the nation, more and more innocent defendants turn to jury nullification as their only hope of escaping the machinery of the corrupt incarceration system.
-And it works: each year, FIJA assists defendants, attorneys and the public through focused educational efforts in targeted jury pools, as well as offering strategic advice to defense teams and defendants on informing jurors of their right and authority to refuse to enforce bad laws.
+And it works.
+Each year, FIJA works with individuals and other organizations to target educational efforts in key areas with the goal of ensuring defendants, attorneys, and the public have access to fully informed jurors when they need them.
 FIJA’s main goal, however, remains the education of all potential grand and petit jurors about their role in protecting individual rights through standing as a barrier to government tyranny through unjust arrests and prosecutions.